![]() |

 A yellow/green discharge is often seen and special cat eye drops will be required as well as antibiotics to clear this condition up.

 Progressive retinal atrophy or PRA.
 The retina of the eye steadily over time degenerates and eventually the cat will go completely blind.
-The condition is found in both pedigree and non-pedigree cats, but is inherited by some breeds like the Abyssinian.
+The condition is found in both pedigree and non-pedigree cat breeds, but is inherited by some breeds like the Abyssinian.
 Unfortunately it cannot be treated.

 Cataracts are mainly seen in old or diabetic cats.
 The lens of the eye becomes cloudy and if left untreated will become so opaque that the cat will no longer be able to see.
 The only treatment is surgery.